 Participation by local citizens is of critical importance to the District.
-Therefore, the District will encourage citizen involvement by notifying neighboring property owners, neighborhood organizations and interested individuals of upcoming Board meetings, special meetings, or workshops as established in the District's Public Notification Policy.
-The District shall will also use other methods of notification to provide opportunities for public input such as announcements required by law, press releases, the District's website, e-mail, local newspapers, local bulletin boards, articles, print ads, social media and special mailings to interested individuals or surrounding property owners/residents.
+Therefore, the District will encourage citizen involvement by notifying neighboring property owners, neighborhood associations and interested individuals of upcoming Board meetings, standing committee meetings, special meetings, or workshops as established in the District's Public Notification Policy.
+The District will also use other methods of notification to provide opportunities for public input such as announcements required by law, press releases, the District's website, e-mail, local newspapers, local bulletin boards, articles, print ads, social media and special mailings to interested individuals or surrounding property owners/residents.
 Notifications are sent at a minimum 72 hours in advance of a meeting to each recipient.
 Efforts will be made to notify the public a minimum of one week in advance of a public meeting for agenda items of high public interest or that include action items of high significance to the community.
-For single subject meetings of the full Board of Directors, or for meetings of standing Board committees for which the agendas are set well in advance, notices will be sent out to the public at least two weeksbefore the meetings, if possible.

-In addition to adopted and legally required noticing, the District shall notify owners of contiguous properties about public meetings where property acquisitions in the Coastside Protection Area or any significant use or improvements proposed on District-owned lands in the Coastside Protection Area are considered that may affect adjacent neighbors.
+In addition to adopted and legally required noticing, the District will notify owners of contiguous properties about public meetings where property acquisitions or any significant use or improvements proposed on District-owned lands are considered that may affect adjacent neighbors.
 This includes notification to neighbors within the Coastside Protection Area.

-For meetings where land purchases or land management agreements are being considered, the District will notify owners of adjacent properties and other affected neighbors in the vicinity (e.g., within the watershed or road corridor) of a proposed purchase or agreement.
+For meetings where land purchases or land management agreements are being considered, the District will notify owners of adjacent properties and other affected neighbors and neighborhood associations in the vicinity (e.g., within the watershed or road corridor) of a proposed purchase or agreement.